flyteorg/flyte/cookbook/case_studies/feature_engineering/feast_integration/README.rst

       - timestamp

 The horse colic dataset will be a compressed zip file consisting of the SQLite DB.
-For this example, we just wanted a dataset available online, but this could be easily plugged into another dataset/data management system like Snowflake, Athena, Hive, BigQuery, or Spark, all of which are supported by Flyte.
+For this example, we wanted a dataset available online, but this could be easily plugged into another dataset/data management system like Snowflake, Athena, Hive, BigQuery, or Spark, all of which are supported by Flyte.

 Takeaways
 =========
-The example we are trying to demonstrate is a simple feature engineering job.
-Here are the nitty-gritties:

 #.
 Source data is from SQL-like data sources
 #.
 Procreated feature transforms
-#.
-Ability to create a low-code platform
-#.
-Feast integration
 #.
 Serve features to production using Feast